-The stable U.S. government and business climate have lead to the United States topping the 2014 ATKearney Foreign Direct Investment Confidence Index.
+The stable U.S. government and business climate have lead to the United States topping the 2015 A.T.
+Kearney Foreign Direct Investment Confidence Index for the third year in a row.
 Indeed, the United States is the world’s most attractive market for venture capital and private equity funding.
-(Ernst & Young and IESE Business School’s 2013 Global Venture Capital and Private Equity Country Attractiveness Index.)
+(Ernst & Young and IESE Business School’s 2014 Global Venture Capital and Private Equity Country Attractiveness Index.)

 Highly Educated and Productive Work Force

 The American work force is highly educated.
-Forty-two percent of Americans between the ages of 25 to 64 have completed a level of education beyond high school, which is fifth among all developed countries and considerably more than the OECD average of 30 percent.
+Forty-three percent of Americans between the ages of 25 to 64 have completed a level of education beyond high school, which is fifth among all developed countries and considerably more than the OECD average of 32 percent.
 (Organization for Economic Cooperation and Development.)

 U.S. workers are also among the world’s most productive, both in the value of a worker’s output per hour or over the course of a year.